Teslin Tlingit Council: Tlingit Language

 The Tlingit language is distantly related to Eyak, an extinct language from the Alaskan coast.
 Today, Tlingit is spoken in the Yukon communities of Teslin and Carcross, in the Atlin area of British Columbia, and in coastal settlements stretching along the Alaskan panhandle from Yakutat to Ketchikan.
 Given the geographic range of the language, there is relatively little dialect diversity and all speakers can generally understand each other.

-Through the Heritage Department, TTC offers Tlingit language and culture programs which foster language learning in Teslin Tlingit youth, set-up mentorship arrangements for advanced learners, and present opportunities for the sharing of Tlingit language skills within traditional contexts.
+Through the Heritage Department, TTC offers Tlingit language and culture programs which foster language learning in Teslin Tlingit youth, set up mentorship arrangements for advanced learners, and present opportunities for the sharing of Tlingit language skills within traditional contexts.

 Ha Kus Teyea Celebration

 Every odd year in the summer, the Ha Kus Teyea Celebration is hosted at the Teslin Tlingit Heritage Centre by the Inland Tlingit nations, Teslin Tlingit Council, Carcross/Tagish First Nation and Taku River Tlingit First Nation.
 Members of Tlingit nations in Juneau, Angoon, Sitka and elsewhere journey to Teslin for this celebration, which reconnects Inland and Coastal Tlingit people.

 2009 Ha Kus Teyea Celebration of Tlingit Culture, Teslin Tlingit Heritage Centre, Teslin, Yukon.

 Ha Kus Teyea – ‘Our Way’ – is what defines the Teslin Tlingit.
-It is the collective and shared understanding of who we are: our knowledge, language, art, history and relationship to our environment.
+It is the collective and shared understanding of who they are: their knowledge, language, art, history and relationship to their environment.

 Traditional dancing at the Teslin Tlingit Heritage Centre, Teslin, Yukon.

 Teslin Tlingit culture formed through a history of movement from the coast to the interior.
 The coastal Tlingit culture of southeast Alaska was brought inland some three hundred years ago.
 Although the Inland Tlingit integrated with their Athapaskan neighbours, Tlingit traditions, culture and social patterns remained strong, and are alive today.
 Today, Inland Tlingit and Coastal Tlingit people share in the celebration of Tlingit culture through the Ha Kus Teyea Celebration.

-Indian Reserves
+Indian reserves

 Indian Reserves administered by the Teslin Tlingit Council are: